bnmosria/pulse-support/docs/user-guide.md

 ### Reading the timer screen

 - **Countdown** — the large number in the centre counts down the current phase.
-- **Progress ring** — the arc around the countdown depletes clockwise as the phase runs down.
+- **Progress ring** — the arc around the countdown moves clockwise with the phase.
+In countdown mode it depletes as time runs out; in countup mode it fills as time accumulates.
 - **Round dots** — a row of dots at the bottom, one per round.
 The active round is a highlighted pill; completed rounds are dimmed; upcoming rounds are empty circles.
 - **Phase label** — the word above the countdown tells you which phase you are in.
 - **Screen colour** — changes on every phase transition so you know your current phase at a glance without reading anything.